 This clearly identifies the risks within the high and very high-risk levels.
-Of all the Public Corporate Risks, 3 sit within the very high-risk rating and 4 within the high-risk rating.
+Of all the Public Corporate Risks, 3 sit within the very high-risk rating and 3 within the high-risk rating and 1 within the medium risk rating.